Is Red Soil Good for Gardening? What You Need to Know

 What Is Red Clay Soil?

-All soils are made up of varying amounts of sand, silt, and clay particles.
-However, some types contain more than others do.
-Red Clays for example have been shown to be principally composed mainly by the soil’s material, which gives them their red color.
+All soils contain varying amounts of sand, silt, and clay particles.
+However, some types contain more than others.
+Red Clays, for example, are composed mainly of the soil’s material, which gives them their red colour.

 Don’t Work Red Clay Soil When It’s Wet

-The best way to work with this type of soil is by giving it time and allowing the water a chance to dry.
+The best way to work with this type of soil is to give it time and allow the water to dry.
 You can also protect your plants from rain damage, but make sure you cover them up if there’s any chance that might happen.

 Vegetables For Red Clay Soil

-To grow well, vegetables need rich and loose soil that’s full of nutrients.
-Red clay is perfect for these types as it has been shown time after time how effective their ability to retain water does make them in this type of environment.
+To grow well, vegetables need rich and loose soil full of nutrients.
+Red clay is ideal for this type, as it has been consistently demonstrated how effective it is in retaining water in this environment.
 And growing vegetables in red clay soil.

 Which plants can grow in red soil?
-Other crops such as broccoli can also do quite nicely with deep roots able to get down into those fine particles easier than anything else could.
+Other crops, such as broccoli, can also do quite nicely, with deep roots that can easily penetrate those fine particles.

 You can add lime every year to keep your plants happy and healthy.
 If you have cultivated soil, make sure it’s very acidic with a pH test before applying any extra calcium for best results.

-Gypsum won’t change the base nature of an alkaline earth soil but will help offset any overly alkaline conditions created from too much application or natural sources like sand which makes up part of our Tennessee orange grove parent material.
+Gypsum won’t alter the basic nature of an alkaline earth soil, but it will help offset any overly alkaline conditions created by excessive application or natural sources, such as sand, which is part of the parent material in our Tennessee orange grove.

 What is the Soil pH?